Canon 1Ds Mark III vs Fujifilm X-T20

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1Ds Mark III) and the Fujinon X Lens Catalog (X-T20).
 Mirrorless cameras, such as the X-T20, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

-Concerning battery life, the 1Ds Mark III gets 1800 shots out of its LP-E4 battery, while the X-T20 can take 350 images on a single charge of its NP-W126S power pack.
+Concerning battery life, the 1Ds Mark III gets 1800 shots out of its Canon LP-E4 battery, while the X-T20 can take 350 images on a single charge of its Fujifilm NP-W126S power pack.
 As can be seen in the images above, the 1Ds Mark III has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the X-T20 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
-Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.
+In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 Camera Model |